 - I love that Robert Holmes has gone to the trouble of creating a backstory for the Sontarans.
 We need more appearances from The Rutans.

 - David Daker comes back in The Nightmare of Eden, but lesser known is his role in the Big Finish Audio ‘Creatures of Beauty’, which – if you haven’t already heard it – is well worth listening to.
-Superb listening.
+Superb stuff.

 Doctor Who – The Time Warrior Review: Final Thoughts